Agile Testing Quadrants: A Complete Guide to What They Are and How to Use Them

 3. Strategic Automation

-To maintain speed, teams must automate as much of the repetitive work as possible.
-A good rule of thumb is to automate the verification (Q1, Q2, and Q4) so that humans have the time and mental energy for exploration (Q3).
+To maintain speed, teams must automate repetitive work as possible.
+A thumb rule is to automate the verification (Q1, Q2, and Q4) so that users have the time and energy for exploration which is the third quadrant(Q3).

 Overcoming Challenges Across the Agile Testing Quadrants